 Fortunately, dental implants offered at WisconsinSmiles can be a great solution for rectifying all these problems.
 Even if you’ve experienced significant bone loss, there’s still a good chance that we can do something to help.
 In most cases, a thorough evaluation and panoramic x-ray is all that’s required to decide if you are a good candidate for implants.
 We’ll take the time to talk to you about the problem that’s bothering you the most and work together until it’s resolved to your satisfaction.

-We would love to talk to you about dental implants and how they may improve your quality of life.
-Please give us a call and we’ll be happy to arrange a convenient dental implant consultation with Dr. Monteagudo.
+Please give us a call to arrange a dental implant consultation with Dr. Monteagudo.